voxel51/fiftyone/docs/source/integrations/transformers.rst

     fob.compute_similarity(dataset, embeddings="embeddings", brain_key="sim2")
     fob.compute_visualization(dataset, embeddings="embeddings", brain_key="vis2")

 Because `transformers` zero-shot models can be used to embed text, they can also be used to construct similarity indexes on your datasets which support natural language queries.

-To access this functionality, you must pass the model by name into the brain method, with keyword arguments specifying the `name_or_path` (or `model`):
+To use this functionality, you must pass the model by **name** into the brain method, along with any necessary keyword arguments that must be passed to :func:`load_zoo_model() <fiftyone.zoo.load_zoo_model>` to load the correct
+model:

 .. code-block:: python
     :linenos: